S.Africas Ramaphosa Sworn In For Second Full Term As President - UrduPoint

 -

-Saudi ministry distributes over 400 million food items to Hajj pilgrims50 minutes ago
+Saudi ministry distributes over 400 million food items to Hajj pilgrims1 hour ago

 -